 - B.9.12.1.
 A reversing whole loop is a loop in which one quarter changes direction.
 As in half loops, rolling elements may be added on entry and exit lines (Figure 33). - B.9.12.2.
-Judging criteria for roundness are the same as for round loops (see B.9.10): the reversing loop must be wind corrected with all partial loops having the same radii; the figure must begin and end at the same altitude. - B.9.12.3.
+Judging criteria for roundness are the same as for round loops (see B.9.10): the reversing loop must be wind corrected with all partial loops having the same radii; the figure must begin and end at the same altitude.

+- B.9.12.3.
 The reversing loop must be a continuous looping figure with no line at the point where the pitch direction changes.
-Adding a line between the two partial loops is at least a two (2) point deduction depending on the length of the line.
+Adding a line between the two partial loops is at least a two (2) point deduction depending on the length of the line. - B.9.12.4.
+Criteria for rolls on entry line and exit line are the same as for half loops (see B.9.8). - B.9.12.5.

-B.9.12.5.
 Criteria for rolls at the apex of the loop are the same as for round loops (see B.9.10).